Green Gazpacho

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Tomatoes are relatively high in carbs, but you could eat a small serving of this for low-carb eating plans since there are other ingredients with some fiber and fewer carbs.
+Tomatoes are relatively high in carbs, but you could eat this for low-carb eating plans since there are other ingredients with some fiber and fewer carbs.
 Green Gazpacho made with tons of healthful vegetables is a great choice for any phase of the original South Beach Diet.
 I’d love this as a light summer lunch, but it would also be delicious as a starter soup for a dinner.

 Find More Recipes Like This One: